Fuco1/find-local-executable/README.md

 When we use packages like flycheck, company, lsp we often install the tools locally in a specific version using a package manager.
-These tools often only look for a globally installed executable which might not be what we want.
+These packages often only look for a globally installed executable which might not be what we want.

 ## Usage